Evidence Based

 Individuals with the mixed subtype of ADHD are typically criticized and struggle to “fit in.”
 Their poor emotional regulation and hyperactive-impulsive characteristics, which are viewed as socially inappropriate, are typically the cause of this.
 Other repercussions could include having several sexual partners, engaging in risky behaviors like substance addiction, and having bad interpersonal interactions.

 The fact that ADHD frequently co-occurs with other mental health issues and affects quality of life presents another difficulty.
 Substance use disorder (SUD) is the most prevalent, followed by mood disorders (depression), anxiety disorders, and personality disorders; oppositional defiant disorder (ODD) is another related ailment.
-When seeking treatment for ADHD, these factors must be considered.
+When seeking treatment for ADHD, these factors must be taken into account.

 So, how do you approach these difficulties?
 First, let’s talk about some everyday coping mechanisms.